 - Typically early onset (< 21 years of age)

-Dopa-responsive dystonia (Segawa syndrome): rare, genetic disorder with onset in childhood (< 10 years; ♀ > ♂)
+- Dopa-responsive dystonia (Segawa syndrome): a rare, genetic disorder with onset in childhood (< 10 years; ♀ > ♂)

-Torsion dystonia (dystonia musculorum deformans): rare, idiopathic disorder with onset in childhood
+- Torsion dystonia (dystonia musculorum deformans): a rare, idiopathic disorder with onset in childhood

 - Supportive measures: physiotherapy, ergotherapy